syncfusion-content/flutter-docs/Flutter/chat/action-button.md

 layout: post
 title: Action Button in Flutter Chat widget | Syncfusion
 description: Learn here all about Action Button feature of Syncfusion Flutter Chat (SfChat) widget and more.
-platform: Flutter
+platform: flutter
 control: SfChat
 documentation: ug
 ---

 # Action Button in Flutter Chat (SfChat)
 This section explains how to integrate and customize the Action Button in the SfChat widget.
 You can use the following properties to customize the actionButton.

 * [`child`] - Used to define the content of the button, such as an icon or text.
 * [`tooltip`] - Used to provide a hint or description when the user hovers over the button.